EveryOneIsGross/scratchTHOUGHTS/duq.md

 ## Key Components

-1. **Decentralized Question Database (DQD):** A decentralized database for submitting and accessing unique questions.
-It uses advanced algorithms to verify the uniqueness and novelty of submitted questions.
+**Decentralized Question Database (DQD):** A decentralized database for submitting and accessing unique questions.
+It uses a an algorithms to verify the uniqueness and novelty of submitted questions and which ever forks agents answer.
 It's just a reward system for what we are already doing.

-2. **DUQ Mining:** The process of creating and submitting unique questions to the DQD.
+**DUQ Mining:** The process of creating and submitting unique questions to the DQD.
 If the system verifies the question as unique and novel, the contributor is rewarded with a DUQ.

-3. **Verification Process:** A consensus-based, decentralized process to verify the uniqueness of a question before it's added to the DQD.
-This builds trust in the system and ensures the value of DUQs.

-4. **DUQ Value:** The value of DUQs is determined by supply and demand, with demand potentially driven by organizations interested in unique questions to improve their AI models.
+**DUQ Value:** The value of DUQs is determined by supply and demand, with demand potentially driven by organizations interested in unique questions to improve their AI models.

-5. **DUQ Utility:** DUQs should be the new global currency.
+**DUQ Utility:** DUQs should be the new global currency.

 ## Use Cases for Big Cloud Compute Companies